ellakoa/postcard-poem/content/posts/the-loveliest-prize.md

 ---
 title: The Loveliest Prize
-description: "The South East coast of England greets the sunrise as it appears over the distant horizon before sweeping across the rest of the countrysome of the best colours are seen in autumn and winter when the "
+description: "The South East coast of England greets the sunrise as it appears over the distant horizon before sweeping across the rest of the country some of the best colours are seen in autumn and winter when the "
 collection: Beyond The Pebbles
 aspect: landscape
 image: /img/sunrise-kingsdown-sailing-boat-three-134849.jpg
 metaImage: /img/beyond-pebbles-face-kingsdown.jpg
 alt: Sunrise over Kingsdown bay, rich colours reflect in wet sand, sailing boat on the horizon, passing the sun.
-poem: |-
+poem: |

   Look to the horizon
   see the mighty sun soar
   Reflecting rich colours on